grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

     | updated_at            | 2020-08-28T21:01:57Z                                                               |
     +-----------------------+------------------------------------------------------------------------------------+
     ```
-3. Update the Openstack fixed IP that is BIG-IP1's external self IP with an allowed address pair of that of the VIP IP and the MAC Masquerade Address
+3. Update the Openstack fixed IP that is BIG-IP1's external self IP with the allowed address pair of that of the VIP IP and the MAC Masquerade Address

     ```
-    [root@controller ~]# neutron port-update a3a65777-238d-452c-a885-c7bd48a53182 --allowed_address_pairs list=true type=dict ip_address=172.16.3.50,mac_address=fa:16:3e:ae:00:00
+    neutron port-update a3a65777-238d-452c-a885-c7bd48a53182 --allowed_address_pairs list=true type=dict ip_address=172.16.3.50,mac_address=fa:16:3e:ae:00:00
     ```
     ```
     [root@controller ~]# neutron port-show a3a65777-238d-452c-a885-c7bd48a53182